philipperemy/name-dataset/README.md

 # First and Last Names Dataset
+*Still WIP!
+This dataset has a high recall but a precision lower than expected.*

 The biggest dataset of Names, worldwide.
 All the countries supported.

 - 473,769 first names